AnmolDotX/AnmolDotX/README.md

 **Full Stack Developer** | Javascript Ecosystem | Based in India

-Engineer who actually makes things look _intentional_ (not like my Figma files).
-Yeah, I build dashboards and web apps that don't make your eyes bleed.
-Wild, right?
+Engineer who actually makes things look _intentional_ (not like any AI Slopes 🫠).
+And, I build dashboards and web apps that don't make your eyes bleed with WILD Design Sense 😎.

 ## About Me

 - Computer Science Graduate who actually codes (not just talks about it)
 - Building full-stack applications and HRMS tools that people actually _want_ to use
-- I'm obsessed with shipping fast and thinking in terms of actual product-market fit (crazy concept, I know)
+- I'm obsessed with shipping fast and thinking in terms of actual product-market fit (crazy ownership, I know)
 - Collaborating with teams where we're all actually on the same page

 ## Tech Stack